 - 1. Prepare the extraction solution (50% methanol) by adding 50 mL of distilled or deionized water to 50 mL of methanol (reagent grade) for each sample to be tested. - 2.
 Place 20 g of the sample into a container and add 100 mL of the Extraction Solvent (50% methanol).
 Note: The ratio of sample to extraction solvent is 1:5 (w/v). - 3.
-Mix by shaking in a sealed container or in a blender for a minimum of 10 minutes. - 4.
-Centrifuge the sample at 3,500 rpm for 5 minutes to pellet the particulate matter. - 5.
-Collect the supernatant containing the aflatoxin to be tested and proceed to the assay procedures.
+Mix by shaking in a sealed container or a blender for a minimum of 10 minutes. - 4.
+Centrifuge the sample at 3,500 rpm for 5 minutes to pellet the particulate matter. - Collect the supernatant containing the aflatoxin to be tested and proceed to the assay procedures.
+No further dilution of the sample into the wash buffer is necessary.
 Note: Depending on the formulation, some infant formulas will contain a floating fatty layer that must be aspirated.
-Use the lower plasma layer for the analysis.

-6. Final dilution for use in calculations is 1:5.
+Use the lower plasma layer for the analysis. - 6.
+The final dilution for use in calculations is 1:5.